San Francisco United Democratic Club

 - Signed up to join as a member of the Club;

-- Attended at least two qualifying meeting within the past 12 months, at least one of which must be a civic engagement event sponsored by the Club;
+- Attended at least four qualifying meetings within the past 12 months, at least three of which must be political, civic engagement, or philanthropic events sponsored by the Club;

-- Met dues obligations as defined in the Policy and Procedures Manual.
+- Met dues obligations as defined in the Policies and Procedures Manual.

 Section 2.
 Qualifying Meetings